 While other calculators can’t or won’t show you upfront cost, the Viral Launch FBA Revenue Calculator does so you can see your total initial outlay alongside your total profitability.
 You’ll see clearly how much cash it will take to source that product you think you want to sell and how much you will make on that run of inventory.

-Our calculator offers a more realistic picture of what it will take to bring your product to market, eliminating the guesswork, smoothing the process and, perhaps most importantly, removing the fear of financial failure.
+Our calculator offers a more realistic picture of what it will take to bring your product to market.
+It eliminates the guesswork, smooths the process and, perhaps most importantly, removes the fear of financial failure.

 We’ll take you through how the Amazon Revenue Calculator works in a bit.
 But first we need to figure out exactly what costs are incurred.
 Known as FBA Fees, these variable expenditures pay for all of the Amazon order handling, pick and pack, shipping, weight handling, and inventory storage in Amazon’s warehouses.